-The Cash, Risk and Capital Funding Division manages the city's cash position and handling, investments, special district development-related activities, and risk and exposure to loss related to the activities of the City and its department, agencies, and employees.
+The Cash and Capital Funding Division manages the city's cash position and handling, investments, and the management and issuance of city and airport debt obligations and other financing instruments.

 The Controller's Office is responsible for the accounting, payroll, and financial reporting for the City and County of Denver.
 In addition, the Controller's Office establishes, maintains, and enforces the City’s accounting policies, practices, and procedures.

 Risk Management and Worker's Compensation division oversees the city's risk management system and workplace safety training, as well as the city's self-insured worker's compensation program and Internal Service Fund.

 The Treasury Division collects, records, and deposits all City and County of Denver taxes, and ensures compliance with all applicable tax law.
 The Treasury Division also includes Denver Motor Vehicle which provides title and registration services for Denver residents.